padmapria/NLP_Entity-Recognition/README.md

 # NLP_Entity-Recognition using ELMO

+ Named Entity Recognition is a pre-defined list of entities learned by the AI model

  Uses CNN + Bi-directional LSTM